Ray-ui/H-WILD/README.md

 ### Experience the example of the localization.

-You can run Section 4 to experience a simple triangulation-based localization.
+You can run Part 4 to experience a simple triangulation-based localization.

 It demonstrates the results of traditional triangulation-based localization using the angle estimation results based on 2D-FFT.